BalloonBox-Inc/polkadot-analytics/PolkaBox.md

     Comparison with projects inside of the Polkadot ecology.
 Polkascan, Polkastats, and Subscan are Polkadot-based block explorers.
 They purely feature on-chain data but they have no tool to interpret and relate given data to off-chain events.
 They also don’t feature any predictions, which, on the other hand, is the battle horse of X Predict Market, a prediction market that focuses on community and sociability.
 Unfortunately, the latter also lacks the integration of off-chain data to generate predictions.

-    What differentiates us is that PolkaBox will be the first project in the Polkadot ecology to aggregate granular parachain data with off-chain public APIs.
-We will also be the first Polkadot project with a focus on market sentiment.
+    What differentiates us is that PolkaBox:
+* is the first project in the Polkadot ecology to aggregate granular parachain data with off-chain news feed
+* is the first Polkadot project with a strong focus on market sentiment
+* uses Python as core language, offering Python SDKs
+* relies on performant GraphQL syntax to quickly query Polkadot data through SubQuery

 ## Team :busts_in_silhouette:
 ### Team members
 * Michael Brink